Understand the Consumer Experience

 Meanwhile, connected consumers are expecting incredible relationships and brand experiences.
 They’re so used to seeing their names in email subject lines and tailored offers in their social media feeds, they embrace the brands that can go beyond those simple examples of personalization.

 Obstacles to Delivering Great Experiences

 To sum it up, most brands simply aren’t set up to deliver personalized experiences to the consumer today.
-They suffer from some or all of the following issues.
+There are 3 key factors that make consumer experiences hard.

 To truly deliver value to the customer, brands must undergo a cultural shift from campaign-centric engagement to customer-centric engagement.
 This requires agile processes and tools that not only give you visibility into consumer behavior but enable you to quickly react to changing consumer needs.

 That’s where real-time interaction management (RTIM) can help.
 In the next two units we define real-time interaction management, address what to look for in an RTIM tool, and walk you through implementing a consumer engagement strategy.